 LaChanze On Stage - Theater Credits, Bio and Tickets

-Rhonda LaChanze Sapp, known professionally simply as LaChanze, was born on December 16, 1961 in St. Augustine, Florida.
+Rhonda LaChanze Sapp, known professionally simply as LaChanze, was born in 1961 in St. Augustine, Florida.
 She is a Tony Award-winning Broadway favorite, perhaps best known for originating the roles of Ti Moune in Once on This Island and Celie in The Color Purple.

 LaChanze moved to Connecticut at a young age, enrolling in the Bowen Peters Cultural Arts Center in New Haven and attending Warren Harding High School in Bridgeport.
 She went on to study Drama at Morgan State University in Baltimore, Maryland, before transferring to major in Theater and Dance at the University of the Arts in Philadelphia.

 LaChanze made her Broadway debut in the ensemble of Uptown…It’s Hot! in January 1986 and followed it up as part of the ensemble of the 1987 Broadway revival of Dreamgirls, also understudying the role of Deena Jones.
 Her breakthrough came with her Off-Broadway debut in May 1990, originating the role of Ti Moune in Lynn Ahrens and Stephen Flaherty’s musical Once on This Island at Playwrights Horizons.
 The production transferred to Broadway in October 1990, making a Broadway star out of LaChanze and earning her a Tony Award nomination and Theatre World Award in 1991.